 Meaning

-In the quote “To make the moral achievement implicit in science a source of strength to civilization, the scientist will have to have the cooperation also of the philosopher and the religious teacher.,” the emphasis is on courage.
-It highlights the thought that courage appears in moments of uncertainty while implying that fear is natural but not decisive.
+“To make the moral achievement implicit in science a source of strength to civilization, the scientist will have to have the cooperation also of the philosopher and the religious teacher.” presents a viewpoint centered on courage.
+It implies that courage appears in moments of uncertainty and encourages us to remember that fear is natural but not decisive.

 Theme